-Florida does not require boat insurance by law for recreational use.
-However, due to the state’s high boating activity, tropical weather risks, and marina density, insurance is often required by lenders, marinas, and storage facilities.
-Even when it’s not mandatory, having a policy can protect you from major losses related to theft, weather, liability, or accidents on the water.
+Florida does not require boat insurance for recreational use, but the state does mandate liability coverage for rental and livery operators under the 2022 Boating Safety Act (SB 606).
+For recreational boaters, insurance is typically required by lenders, marinas, and storage facilities rather than by the state.
+Even when it's not mandatory, getting a Florida Boat Insurance policy can protect you from major losses related to theft, weather, liability, or accidents on the water.

 This is especially true during hurricane season—our hurricane prep guide for boaters can help you avoid common storm-related losses and understand how insurance fits into your overall disaster plan.